Sogeman/LampControl/README.md

 Mandler Rene

 Web Application to control Philips Hue lights and show public transport data for specific stops<br>
-I have it running on a Raspberry Pi to access it on a tablet near the door
+I have it running on a Raspberry Pi to access it on a tablet near the door<br>
+Note for future projects: do error handling

 <h1>You can:</h1>